 This policy continues work the City has already begun in greening its fleet and provides clearer direction and standardized practices for all City departments.
 Minneapolis is one of the first government agencies in the Twin Cities metro area to implement a green fleet policy.

-- 404 Flex Fuel Vehicles (vehicles that can use E85 ethanol fuel or unleaded fuel)
+- 535 Flex Fuel Vehicles (vehicles that can use E85 or unleaded fuel)

-- 290 Bio-Diesel Vehicles (vehicles that use a blend of diesel fuel, fats, and oils)
+- 261 Bio-Diesel Vehicles (vehicles that use a renewable, clean-burning blend of diesel fuel and agricultural oils)

 Interesting fleet facts

-- City Fleet operates two ethanol fueling sites – Hiawatha Maintenance Facility and Currie Maintenance Facility
+- Two E85 (85% ethanol, 15% gasoline) fueling sites – Hiawatha Maintenance Facility and Currie Maintenance Facility

 - Commitment to using green products for degreasers, de-icers, and vehicle body cleaning solutions.